This document demonstrates how to use Juju Dashboard.

 Your application is now ready to be accessed.

-Access the dashboard
+Access using the CLI

 First, use the